humblelistener/humblelistener.github.io/_drafts/Recipe for High Performance Teams.md

 > A psycologically safe team is one where _the net strength of a team is not just greater that the sum of their individual strength but where it is exponentially higher.
 > Diversity plays an important role in enabling this exponential strength.

+## Building a sense of team

+Providing Psycologically safe envinronent is a start.
+It is like a tendered and cured ground where diverse seeds are just starting to grow.
+They need moderation, they need to understand their roles in the game.
+They need to know that they are going to hunt together.
+They need to form that relationship.
+They need to understand each other.
+They need to be able to pick up, what is to ignored when said by a individual vs another.
+Learn and adapt to understand how inviduals express their thoughts, what is their norm etc. This happens in every relationship but teams are not an exception.

+If not supported, they wll still form given a clear goal, good environment and good hiring practice, but it will take its own time.
+This stage is pretty much a curing stage - where it is only about enabling the teams.

+Scrum and Agile processes excelled in this areas in the beginning of that era.
+Team building exercises, team outings, social functions, ceremonies help build them.
+They expedite the process of forming and norming.

+A observer plays a important role in understanding the stages of forming and norming and facilitating that process - commonly labelled as a responsibility of scrum master or agile coach.

+>When they are ready, they know how to hunt as a pack.
+They will know how to get work done leveraging individuals strengths and organise themselves around it.

 ----
 ### Revisit later